 Management Challenges Facing GSA

 Each year, GSA’s Office of the Inspector General produces a report on “GSA’s Major Management Challenges.”
-Here is a highlight of those management challenges:
+Here are highlights of those management challenges:

 Consolidation of Central Office Personnel to 1800 F Street NW - GSA faces the challenge of successfully bringing the majority of its functions in the Washington, D.C., area under one roof in FY 2013.
 GSA is looking at innovative ways to provide workspace to accommodate all employees concurrently.